Would You Like to Submit an Article?

 - Type the captions in a Word doc.
 Do not attach individual captions to individual graphics.
 Please do not paste photos or graphics into an email.

 - Manuscripts should be typed, double-spaced and only long enough to cover the topic adequately.

 - Text should also be submitted electronically to the editor.
 The preferred method is Microsoft Word (.doc or .docx) as an attached file.
-If you have no computer capability, your article will certainly be considered.
-Send it in hard copy, typed, double-spaced to the editor at HLAA.
+At the very least, cut and paste the article into an email to the editor.
+If you do not computer capability, your article cannot be considered.
+Please do not send scans or faxes.

-- Please do not use any program like PageMaker; rather, type into a Word doc.
+- Please do not use any program like PageMaker; Publisher, but rather, type into a Word doc.

 - Do not attempt to format the article into columns, typeface or elaborate formats.
 You may use italics and boldface, but no other graphic commands including special fonts.
 Use a single tab space for indenting paragraphs.
 Use only a single space after periods.
 Don't be concerned with formatting and how the piece looks.

-- Length: The maximum length is hard to set because topics vary so widely.
+- Length: The maximum length is hard to set because topics vary widely.
 However, any article in excess of 10 typed, double-spaced pages would be considered too long.
 A benchmark rule is: 2-1/2 typed, double-spaced pages equals one magazine page.
 Articles generally run two to five pages.
-An approximate word length is 600 –1,500 words.
-Feature articles may run more than that.
-One page personal narratives featured on page 38 may run 400-650 words.
+An approximate word length is 600-1,500 words.
+Feature articles might run more than that.
+One page personal narratives may run 400-650 words.

-- Include a short biographical sketch of yourself, employment, credentials, along with your address and phone number.
+- Include a short biographical sketch of yourself (employment, credentials, along with your address and phone number.
 Also include the names and pertinent biographical information of contributing authors.
-If you would like your email addressed published with the article, please give permission for that.
+If you would like your email published with the article, please give permission for that.

 Checklist for Manuscripts